Character rigidity for lattices and commensurators: Actions of Howe-Moore groups on finite von Neumann algebras

 We remark that in the proof in part (\ref{item:freeA}) of the previous theorem we did not actually need that $\Lambda$ was dense.
-Thus, in this case if $\alpha: G \to {\rm Aut}(M_0, \tau)$ is a continuous, ergodic, trace preserving action on a non-trivial finite von Neumann algebra $M_0$, then $\alpha_g$ is properly outer for any $g \in G$ which is not contained in a proper subproduct of $G$.
+Thus, in this case if $\alpha: G \to {\rm Aut}(M_0, \tau)$ is a continuous, ergodic, trace preserving action on a non-trivial finite von Neumann algebra $M_0$, then $\alpha_g$ is properly outer for any $g \in G$ that is not contained in a proper subproduct of $G$.

 Part (\ref{item:freeA}) in the previous theorem also generalizes a result by Segal and von Neumann who showed that a simple real Lie group cannot embed continuously into a finite von Neumann algebra \cite{segalvonneumann}.
-While we will not use it in the sequel, we show here that Segal and von Neumann's result also holds in general for non-discrete groups with the Howe-Moore property.
+While we will not use it in the sequel, we show here a general extension of Segal and von Neumann's result to the totally disconnected setting.
+We thank the referee for the elegant and simple proof.